osinstom/osinstom.github.io/_posts/2019-03-23-configuring-ovs-dpdk-with-vm.md

 In our case we have two NUMA nodes (0 and 1).
 The CPU cores 0-9 and 20-29 are associated with NUMA node0, while the others are associated with NUMA node1.

-Now, for the physical ports (88:00.0 and 88:00.1 in our case) that will be connected to OVS-DPDK we should check the associated NUMA node:
+Now, for the physical ports (88:00.0 and 88:00.1 in our case), which will be connected to OVS-DPDK we should check the associated NUMA node:

 ```
 cat /sys/bus/pci/devices/0000:88:00.0/numa_node